abenkorich/wordpress_mariadb_phpmyadmin_dockerized/readme.md

 ## Security

 For security concerns, replace any hardcoded passwords in the Docker file with environment variables or your own password on the production server.

+## Sources:

+The mariadb healthcheck script is the one used in thier offcial docker image: https://github.com/MariaDB/mariadb-docker/tree/master